polterguy/polterguy.github.io/documentation/magic/index.md

 * __[filename]__ - Filename of where to save the SQL file
 * __[content]__ - Actual SQL content of your file

+Your SQL snippet files are saved in your backend inside of your _"/etc/xxx/templates/"_ folder, where _"xxx"_ is your database type such as for instance 'pgsql', 'mysql' or 'mssql'.

 ### Task related endpoints

 These are endpoints related to administrating tasks, and/or due dates for executing tasks.
+To understand the task scheduler and how it works please refer to the [following article](/tutorials/task-scheduler/).

 #### POST magic/system/tasks/add-due